 - Then the arthroscope is attached to a television camera of miniature size for seeing the interior of the joint from a very small incision.
 The surgeon can thus see the ligaments and cartilage under the joints and can determine the intensity of injury to repair them.

 - To close the skin from incision process a small size suture is used by the surgeons after the surgery is performed.

-- Lastly dressing is done in the operated area.
+- Lastly dressing is done on the operated area.

-Recovery time after surgery depends on the health of a patient, the procedure was done and the joints that was treated.
+Recovery time after surgery depends on health of patient, the procedure done and the joints that was treated.

 Benefits of Arthroscopy?

-- Very less scarring: Contrary to the traditional surgery where the whole affected area needs to be opened up, this surgery is minimally invasive and does not require the opening of the skin too much.
-Small instruments and injections lead to very less scarring and the pain after the operation is also very less.
+- Very less scarring: Contrary to the traditional surgery where the whole affected are needs to be opened up, this surgery is minimally invasive and does not require opening of the skin too much.
+Small instruments and injections leads to very less scarring and the pain after operation is also very less.

-- Low risk of surgery: Surgical risks are very low since this is a minimally invasive surgery.
+- Low risk in surgery: Surgical risks are very low since this is a minimal invasive surgery.
 Patients are relaxed as arthroscopy does not involve any complications as compared to other high profile surgery.
 Thus arthroscopy is preferred.